-- Jobs Tax Credit A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone/sub-zone during your preceding tax year.
-If you hired eligible employees during the tax year, credit cannot be claimed until the subsequent year's return is filed. - Enterprise Zone Investment Credit - A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone during the tax year. - Training Expense Credit A credit of 1.6 percent (.016) of all federally deducted amounts that were paid or accrued for educational or vocational training in semitechnical or technical fields or semi-skilled or skilled fields (on behalf of all persons employed by you in Illinois or Illinois residents employed outside of Illinois). - Research and Development Credit A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and which would be allowable under IRC, Section 41, as in effect before P.L.
-101-239. - Environmental Remediation Tax
+• Jobs Tax Credit - A credit of \$500 per eligible employee hired to work in an Illinois enterprise zone or foreign trade zone/sub-zone during your preceding tax year.
+If you hired eligible employees during the tax year, credit cannot be claimed until the subsequent year's return is filed.

-Credit A credit of 25 percent (.25) of
+• Enterprise Zone Investment Credit - A credit of .5 percent (.005) of the basis of qualified property placed in service in an Illinois enterprise zone during the tax year.

-the amount of unreimbursed eligible

-remediation costs in excess of \$100,000

-per site.
-However, the \$100,000 threshold

-does not apply to sites certified by DCCA.

-To claim this credit, you must have

-received approval of the unreimbursed

-eligible remediation costs from the Illinois

-Environmental Protection Agency (EPA).

-The credit must be claimed in the tax year

-in which the Illinois EPA approval is

-granted.
-The maximum credit you may

-claim is \$40,000 annually, with a maximum

-total of \$150,000 per site.
+• Training Expense Credit - A credit of 1.6 percent (.016) for all amounts paid or accrued for educational or vocational training in semi-technical or technical fields, or semi-skilled or skilled fields to provide educational, technical, or vocational training.

+Research and Development Credit -

+A credit of 6.5 percent (.065) of the qualifying expenditures for increasing research activities conducted in Illinois, and which would be allowable under IRC, Section 41, as in effect before P.L.
+101-239.

+• Environmental Remediation Tax

+Credit - A credit of 25 percent (.25) of the amount of unreimbursed eligible remediation costs in excess of \$100,000 per site.
+However, the \$100,000 threshold does not apply to sites certified by DCCA.
+To claim this credit, you must have received approval of the unreimbursed eligible remediation costs from the Illinois Environmental Protection Agency (EPA).
+The credit must be claimed in the tax year in which the Illinois EPA approval is granted.
+The maximum credit you may claim is \$40,000 annually, with a maximum total of \$150,000 per site.

-- Economic Development for a Growing Economy (EDGE) Tax Credit A credit is available to taxpayers who have entered into an agreement with DCCA under the Economic Development for a Growing Economy Tax Credit Act.
-The credit is available to businesses located within Illinois or businesses planning to locate within Illinois who are participating in an economic development project.
+• Economic Development for a Growing Economy (EDGE) Tax Credit - A credit is available to taxpayers who have entered into an agreement with DCCA under the Economic Development for a Growing Economy Tax Credit Act.
+The credit is available to businesses located within Illinois or businesses planning to locate within Illinois, who are participating in an economic development project area.